 The Differential Amplifier stage provides three essential functions for the remaining stages:

-1. A positive signal feedback loop consisting of C2 and R5 that increases amplifier input resistance to approximately 2M Ohms.
+1. A bootstrap bias circuit consisting of C2 and R2-R5 that increases amplifier input resistance to approximately 2M Ohms.

 2. A DC feedback loop composed of R7 and R8 for controlling the overall amplifier gain, reducing distortion, and keeping the push-pull output voltage centered at 1/2 power supply voltage.